webmultipliers/blockstudio-boilerplate/README.md

 - [Github Repos](https://github.com/) — Code Repository / Version Control

 ### Misc
+- 1Password — Password Manager
+- Cloudflare — DNS & CDN

-- Coda
+- Coda — Shared Docs
-- Fathom Analytics
+- Fathom Analytics — Web Analytics
-- Iubenda
+- Iubenda — Web Compliance
-- Klaviyo
+- Klaviyo — Marketing Automation
-- Mercury
+- Mercury — Banking
-- Oh Dear
+- Oh Dear — Web Monitoring
+- Shopify — Commerce

 ## Sponsorship
 If you find this project helpful, give me money.
 No, seriously, pull out the ole wallet and fork over some cheddar.
 Time is money, and if I save you some time, you some should give me some money.